yew11/Fun-things/README.md

   This website automatically helps you to find the most fun events within your vicinity (based on your IP address).
   The users (you!) can choose to 'favorite' a certain event, and this website will recommend similar events to you.
 <h2>Development and Deployment</h2>
   This project is written in Java and is hosted on AWS.

+<h6>more info to come...</h6>